 If you’ve been in the astrophotography game longer than about fifteen years, I don’t have to remind you what a pain guiding used to be.
 Back in the not-so-good old days of film astrophotography, we guided manually.
 What that meant was you stared at a dim star in a crosshair reticle eyepiece for long periods, often through a devilish little device called an “off axis guider,” an “OAG”

 Why didn’t we use guide scopes, separate small refractors (usually), to guide?
-Some of us tried, but over our long film exposures the chance of flexure was high with our long focal length guide scopes (their magnification had to be high to allow you to see any small “excursions” the star would make).
+Some of us tried, but over our long film exposures--half an hour or more--the chance of flexure was high with our long focal length guide scopes (their magnification had to be high to allow you to see any small “excursions” the star would make).
 If the guide scope flexed, moved independently of the imaging scope the tiniest bit, stars would be trailed in the final image no matter how carefully you guided.
 Then as now, no astrophotographer liked non-round stars, so most of us resigned ourselves to OAG hell.

 Once there was a guide star sitting in the crosshairs of the guiding eyepiece, the fun had just begun.
 You stared at that star for the length of the exposure.
 If it moved off the crosshairs even a little, you pushed the appropriate button on the hand paddle, the hand controller, to bring it back.

 |One of Unk's manually guided 35mm film shots.|